 Artisans of Morocco contribute to reshape Morocco’s artisan economy so that it works for them rather than against them.
 By purchasing direct from artisans you are supporting both an artisan’s livelihood and their ability to shape the future of craft in Morocco

-Co-Author: Abdessalam Elbassami, a rising star, journalist, speaking fluently three languages, a novelist and author, Moroccan freelance writer that has gotten his masters in Morocco & a great Fitness Coach and Ambassador of healthy lifestyle.
+Co-Author: Abdessalam Elbassami, journalist, speaking fluently three languages, a novelist and author, Moroccan freelance writer that has gotten his masters in Morocco & a great Fitness Coach and Ambassador of healthy lifestyle.